-Today we erected a life-size nativity scene in Central Park, on the corner of 59th and 5th; it will be up until January 3.
+From December 16 to January 3, we erected a life-size nativity scene in Central Park, on the corner of 59th and 5th.
 Moreover, we did not surround it with secular symbols.

 Every year we get a permit from the New York City Parks Department to display our nativity scene.
 We choose Central Park because it is a public forum, a place where concerts, marathons and all sorts of festivities take place.
 We do not seek to display our crèche on public property adjacent to City Hall, because that is the seat of government.